GDevelop: Extensions

-User-made extensions can be created to allow for custom events, behaviors, or functions.
+User-made extensions can be created to allow for custom events (functions), behaviors, or objects.
 Existing events can be turned into extensions from within a project's event sheet.
 These extensions can be shared within the IDE to the entire community and can be added within a few clicks.
-Extensions can also implement new engine capabilities such as Kongregate API integrations or full masking support.
-Extensions can do a lot of things to help improve your game's quality.
-Some things extensions can do are add gamepad support and cheats like the Konami code.
+Extensions can also implement new engine capabilities such as Kongregate API integrations or full masking support and improve the quality of the creator's game.
+Some things extensions can add gamepad support and cheats like the Konami code.

-Javascript language support
+JavaScript language support

 Although GDevelop's primary focus is using the event system to enable development without any programming language code, a JavaScript code block can also be used in place of any event.

-In addition to using JavaScript code blocks for game logic, this also allows advanced users to extend the capabilities of events by directly manipulating the engine.
-This opens up new horizons for any developer.
+In addition to using JavaScript code blocks for game logic, this also allows advanced users to extend the capabilities of events by directly manipulating the engine, expanding the capabilities of the engine.

 Monetization support

-GDevelop supports AdMob, Shopify, and Facebook Ads allowing for advertising in the form of video, banner, interstitial screen and link to purchase.
+GDevelop supports AdMob, Facebook ads allowing for advertising in the form of video, banner, interstitial screen and link to purchase.
+GDevelop also has extensions for integrating games on CrazyGames, Poki, Steamworks and more platforms.

+Mobile editor app

+GDevelop is available as a mobile app, optimized for both iOS and Android.
+Free accounts can store a few projects in the cloud, and premium accounts have access to more projects, AI assistant usage and online game exports.
+This allows users to create games on Android and iOS devices, with cross-save support, meaning users can start a project on their mobile device and continue on their desktop, or vice-versa.

+Game analytics

+Users can opt to collect analytics data from their games, including the number of times the game has been played, the number of players, user retention over time, and more.
+All of this data is collected anonymously and data collection complies with all current international data protection regulations.

 Shader effects

 Introduced in beta 84, GDevelop currently supports effects applied to each layer of a game scene.
-Shaders allow for advanced graphical effects such as drop shadows, reflections, scanlines, color swapping, and much more without having to create custom art for the effect.
+Shaders allow for advanced graphical effects, such as drop shadows, reflections, scanlines and color swapping, without having to create custom art for the effect.